lavary/laravel-menu/README.md

 **To render the menu in your view:**

 `Laravel-menu` provides three rendering methods out of the box.
-However you can create your own renderer using the right methods and attributes.
+However you can create your own rendering method using the right methods and attributes.

 As noted earlier, `laravel-menu` provides three rendering formats out of the box, `asUl()`, `asOl()` and `asDiv()`.
 You can read about the details [here](#rendering-methods).